 Once the chapel of the of the Royal Palace, the Capella di Santa Agata is renowned for its altarpiece by Jaume Huguet, this is considered to be one of the finest work of Catalan painting, creating a wonderful accompaniment to the backdrop of windows in the choir and gallery, which show the various coats of arms of the counts of Barcelona.
 The chapel is no longer used for religious services; however, it is open to public visits.

 If you want a truly striking example of Gothic architecture, this is it.
 Unlike other buildings the Iglesia is minimal in its adornments, featuring a statue of the Madonna and a large rose window at its entrance.
 Like most gothic buildings on can find a noteworthy collection if sacred art here, along with the tomb of Arnau Ferre, who dies at the siege of Catania in Sicily.

 Dating all the way back to the 10th Century, The Episcopal Palace incorporates architectural elements from the Roman times as reminiscent of most of the architecture in this quarter.
-With the inner courtyard rarely open to tourists, this is a delight on the eye you would be lucky to fully experience.
-With an arcaded gallery and a modern statue of our Lady of Montserrat, this is a must see for those passionate for religion, history and art.
+With the inner courtyard rarely open to tourists, this is a delight to the eye you would be lucky to fully experience.
+With an arcaded gallery and a modern statue of our Lady of Montserrat, this is a must-see for those passionate for religion, history and art.